 Veterans receiving VA benefits may select any program that is approved by the Department of Veteran Affairs leading to a degree offered at TC3.
 Check with the VA Certifying Official if your program is approved by the VA before registering for classes.

 CHAPTER 30 (VETERANS GI BILL®)

-Educational assistance program available to fully honorably discharged veterans who meet the eligibility criteria explained in detail on the Department of Veterans Affairs website.
+Educational assistance program available to fully honorably discharged veterans who meet the eligibility criteria explained in detail on the Veterans Education Benefit Chapter 30.

 CHAPTER 33 (THE POST 9/11 GI BILL®)